 As part of a project called eCare, North York replaced its manual systems with computerized provider order entry (CPOE) and closed loop medication management systems in October 2010.
 (By April 2011, it became one of only four Canadian hospitals to achieve HIMSS Level 6.)

 The Clinical & Systems Transformation project is working to emulate North York’s success.
-“Even though it wasn’t mandatory, their compliance with CPOE was over 90% right off the bat, because providers saw the benefits right away,” says Dr. Bruce Long, CST Chief Medical Information Officer, VCH.
+“Even though it wasn’t mandatory, their compliance with CPOE was over 90% right off the bat, because providers saw the benefits right away,” says Dr. Bruce Long, former CST Chief Medical Information Officer, VCH.
 “They also saw an almost simultaneous reduction in adverse events.”

 Dr. Long envisions a future for our three Health Organizations that is already a reality at North York.
 “What really comes home for me,” he says, “is that we can initiate processes to occur in parallel, not in series.”